thinkingmik/api-proxy-laravel/README.md

 });
 ```

-This is your proxy endpoint and then you can call proxy like:
+This is your proxy endpoint and then you can call proxy to get an access token:

 ```
 POST public/proxify HTTP/1.1